Masters in Environmental Science: Degree Program Overviews

 Popular Career Options

-Graduates of a master's degree program in environmental science are well suited to earn advanced positions in research and management in areas of scientific study and natural resource management, respectively.
+Graduates of a master's degree program in environmental science are well-suited to earn advanced positions in environmental science research and natural resources management.
 Some popular careers include the following:

 - Environmental scientist